-f.
+e.
 Program Reporting

-Fiscal Administration Program Accountants are assigned to support a component, central office division unit or a fiscal administration function.
+Fiscal Administration Program Accountants are assigned to support a component, central office division unit, or a fiscal administration function.
 The staff act as liaisons to program administrators to provide support for all accounting activities.
 Staff may be assigned to a specific unit or a combination of several units.
 The program accountants work directly with the program directors and are responsible to ensure expenditures are properly charged to the appropriate to federal and/or state programs in the state's accounting system.
 If an adjustment is needed in the state's accounting system to properly report expenditures, the program accountant is responsible to make the adjusting entry.
 Each program director has delegated their authority to the Department's support units to make purchases on their behalf to comply with Department policy and/or state law.
-Staff have been assigned to support the following units or combinations thereof:
+The FTE and salaries and benefits of staff that are assigned to more than one division/unit are allocated on the basis of a full-time time study.